markbromley/super-markio/README.md

 - Python3
 - Tested in Ubuntu 12.

-The directory tree structure for the game is as follows:

--Super Markio
-    -assets
-        -audio
-        -images
-        -fonts
-    -models
-        -high_scores
-    -views
-    -controllers
-    -screenshots

 ## Game Background

 A fun implementation of an old classic with a few twists (Markio is a dinosuar.
 Live with it.).